A new polynomial criterion for periodic knots: Introduction

 \section{Introduction}

-We say that a link is $r$-periodic, for some \(r>1\), if it is invariant under a semi-free action of the finite cyclic group~$\mathbb{Z}_{r}$ on~$S^{3}$.
-One of the motivations to study periodic links is the fact that a \(3\)-manifold obtained by surgery on a link is periodic if, and only if, the link is periodic~\cite{MR1857121}.
+We say that a link is $r$-periodic, for some \(r>1\), if it is invariant under a semi-free action of the finite cyclic group~$\mathbb{Z}_{r}$ on~$S^{3}$ and disjoint from the fixed-point set.
+It is natural to ask whether a given link invariant can be used to detect the existence of a periodic symmetry of a link or lack thereof.
+In particular, polynomial link invariants were the first choice for obtaining periodicity criteria.
+For example, \cite{davisAlexanderPolynomialsEquivariant2006,davisAlexanderPolynomialsPeriodic1991,Mu} obstruct periodicity with the aid of the Alexander polynomial.

-Many authors have studied polynomial link invariants.
-In particular, there are several papers considering the Alexander polynomial of periodic links~\cite{davisAlexanderPolynomialsEquivariant2006,davisAlexanderPolynomialsPeriodic1991,Mu}.
 Similarly, many periodicity criteria use the Jones polynomial~\cite{yokotaJonesPolynomialPeriodic1991a,murasugiJonesPolynomialsPeriodic1988} and HOMFLY-PT polynomial~\cite{Tr,Prz}.
-For a comprehensive survey of the properties of polynomial invariants of periodic links, refer to~\cite{przytycki-survey}.
+For a comprehensive survey polynomial invariants of periodic links, refer to~\cite{przytycki-survey}.
 Similarly, one can use link homology theories to devise periodicity criteria~\cite{politarczykEquivariantJonesPolynomials2017,BP,JN}.

 The main goal of the paper is to give new periodicity criteria in terms of the HOMFLY-PT~polynomial~\cite{HOMFLY,PT} and the Kauffman~polynomial~\cite{Ka}.
 Our approach is based on an observation that if a knot \(K\) is periodic, then so are suitable cables of \(K\).
-In order to state the criteria, let us introduce some terminology.